dblommesteijn/wiki-api/README.md

 * Version (0.1.1)

+  In depth headline search (recursive headline search)

-  No features determined yet (please drop me a line if you're interested in additions).
+  Please drop me a line (or create a pull request) for additions.

 ### Changelog